davidfeng88/CollisionViz/README.md

 ### Map layers

 Map panel: the user can toggle four layers on and off the map.
 By default, the heat map layer is turned on while the other three are turned off.
-* The heat map layer: shows a heat map based on all the collisions on 6/22/2017.
+* The heat map layer shows a heat map based on all the collisions on 6/22/2017.
 One injury is counted as five normal collisions (where nobody was injured or killed).
 One death is counted as 100 normal collisions (fortunately the number of deaths is 0 on that day).
-* The traffic layer: shows the real-time (user time) traffic information.
+* The traffic layer shows the real-time (user time) traffic information.
-* The transit layer: displays the public transit network.
+* The transit layer displays the public transit network.
-* The bicycling Layer: renders bike paths, suggested bike routes and other overlays specific to bicycling usage.
+* The bicycling Layer renders bike paths, suggested bike routes and other overlays specific to bicycling usage.

 ### Collision details